 Located in Ellington, Missouri, Brent B Tinnin Manor is the only nursing home we found there.
-This is a good facility.
-We awarded it an overall grade of B, which is a respectable rating.
-At the end of the day, this facility looks like a good fit for most people.
-This place's strong profile was highlighted by its inspection grade, which you can find in the next section.
+We gave it an overall grade of B-, which is a middle of the pack rating.
+Based on our assessment, this facility should be a good fit for quite a few people.
+The best part of this facility's report card is its stellar inspection grade.
+Inspection reports are discussed in the next section.

 Brent B Tinnin Manor

 Get pricing and details on Ellington senior living options.Get Pricing

 - Accepts Medicaid 1

 - For profit - Individual

 - Offers Hospice